ericksonsrepo/oci-dev/cloud-platform/cloud-platform-lab-03/lab-preparation-and-logistics.md

 Were going to review the set-up requirements and how to gain access to the Oracle Cloud.

-Where to locate and get Oracle Cloud help: services, documentation, etc.
+How to navigate and view key information from within the Oracle Cloud My Services console.

-So you can successfully login and use the Oracle Cloud this week for the upcoming sessions.
+So you can successfully login and use the Oracle Cloud and execute this weeks upcoming course hands-on-labs.

 # Oracle Cloud Prerequisites